Putin says Russia will 'intensify' attacks on Ukraine

 "There is no other way to call it."

-Belgorod governor Vyacheslav Gladkov said Monday that the death toll had risen to 25, saying medics were unable to save a toddler who was seriously injured in the attack.
+Belgorod governor Vyacheslav Gladkov said Monday that the death toll from the attack on the city had risen to 25, saying medics were unable to save a toddler who was seriously injured in the attack.

-"Today in the local children's hospital a four-year-old girl, who was in a serious condition with severe injuries to the chest and internal organs, died," Gladkov said.

-Her death brought the number of child victims of the attack to five.

 "This is an irreparable loss for all of us," Gladkov said.